-As a recruiter, I often find one of the most overlooked areas where a candidate can improve their chances to land that perfect role is prior to the interview itself, and to undersell yourself when it has taken so much work to get the interview in the first place is a huge shame.
+As a recruiter, I often found one of the most overlooked areas by candidates is interview preparation, with a little preparation a candidate can improve their chances to land that perfect role because to undersell yourself when it has taken so much work to get the interview in the first place is a huge shame.
 So here is my post on the “5 Things to Do Before an Interview”.

 I believe that the simplest way to increase your chances of success at an interview starts before you even step into the building, as it is so often said across all areas of life preparation is key, please insert generic and laboured LinkedIn meme of a former President making a statement about preparation with an image of an iceberg.